mleonardallen/CarND-Vehicle-Detection/README.md

 ##### Heat Map - Thresholded

 The heat map is then thresholded to remove superfluous detections.
 False positives occur but they generally do not exceed the heat map threshold.
-In practice, I increased the threshold until most of the fasle positives went away.
+In practice, I increase the threshold until most of the false positives went away.

 > `vehicle_detection/pipeline.py` in `process` method on `line 123`